Research

 Mikami presents Utzon as a brilliant and inspiring figure, a perfectionist, dedicated to his family, devoted to his work and stimulated by nature rather than architectural magazines.
 He is a persuasive talker, extremely open minded and undogmatic.
 The atmosphere in the Hellebaek Office is relaxed and optimistic.
 But, according to Mikami, Utzon lacked political skills and was inclined to cave in.

 Had Utzon stood his ground against Moses, Mikami contends, solutions for the interiors would have been straightforward.
 Utzon’s designs for the Minor Hall (now the Opera Theatre) were almost complete when he departed.
 But he was struggling to meet Moses’ seating requirements for the Major Hall (now the Concert Hall).
 His architectural successors subsequently adopted a configuration similar to Utzon’s.
-Mikami later demonstrated the feasibility of a convertible hall in his own Orchard Hall in Tokyo, where the Sydney Symphony Orchestra performed in 1996.
+Mikami later demonstrated the feasibility of a convertible hall – if not a multipurpose hall - in his own Orchard Hall in Tokyo, where the Sydney Symphony Orchestra performed in 1996.

 Ironically, Peter Hall had sought a position with the Utzon in 1959, but the Danish architect had not employed him on the grounds that Hall was not able to stay long enough in Hellebaek.
 Mikima reflects on what might have happened in 1966 if Utzon had decided otherwise.
 “No-one who had worked directly with Utzon could believe that it was technically possible or ethically justifiable for anyone other than Jørn Utzon himself to do the design of the Sydney Opera House as long as he was alive and active.”

-Utzon’s sphere: Sydney Opera House – how it was designed and built by Yuzo Mikami.
+Mikami, Yuzo.
+Utzon’s Sphere: Sydney Opera House – How it Was Designed and Built.
 Photographs by Osamu Murai.
-Tokyo, Shokoshuka, 2001.
+Tokyo, Shokoshuka, 2001

 Top